vitejs/vite-plugin-react-pages/packages/create-project/template-lib-monorepo/README.md

 ## How to use

-`yarn` (require yarn 1.x)
+`pnpm install` or `yarn install` (require yarn 1.x)

 `cd packages/demos`

-`yarn dev` You can play with demos of your packages in local develop environment.
+`pnpm run dev` You can play with demos of your packages in local develop environment.

 Edit `packages/button/src/index.tsx` or other source files, the demos will inflect your change instantly.
 Edit `packages/button/demos/demo1.tsx` or other demo files, the demos will inflect your change instantly.

-`yarn build` The demos are built and served.
+`pnpm run build` The demos are built and served.

-`npm run ssr` The app are built into a static site (Static-Site Generation) and served.
+`pnpm run ssr` The app are built into a static site (Static-Site Generation) and served.

 ---